slittorin/home-assistant-setup/README.md

 - We backup history database (InfluxDB) according:
   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
-- Files from the above are moved to my NAS for storage (old files deleted).
+- TBD.
+Files from the above are moved to my NAS for storage (old files deleted).
+- TBD.
+Github for Grafana configuration/dashboards.

 ## Conceptual design